arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 8: January 10, 2017 | Wikipedia Viewer : styling

+* Changed how error message is dealt with in HTML
+* Styled results list, new page title font
+* Added "Surprise me !" button linking to random article
+* I am happy with the state of it !
+Will publish on my website tomorrow.
+* Maybe for later: add autocomplete, append li's instead of having them in the HTML form the beginning?

+### Day 7: January 9, 2017 | Wikipedia Viewer // CodeUp meetup & local FreeCodeCamp group

+* Dealing with error message when no results are found.
+* Some CSS mods.
+* Went to CodeUp meet up to code, met FreeCodeCamp local group mentors.
+Got inspiration to add autocomplete to search bar from one of the mentors.

 ### Day 6: January 8, 2017 | Wikipedia Viewer: DOM mods via jQuery

 * Continued work on getting the right info out of the API response and appending the DOM accordingly.